With the controversial rules that surround red diesel, it can get a little confusing knowing what vehicles and machinery we can legally use it in.

 The Deputy Manager for transportation taxes at HMRC specified that making this change is evidence that the organisation understands the desires of rural communities.

-They will now be able to use these multipurpose vehicles to maintain access throughout periods of bad weather.
+Since the roll out of the regulations, multipurpose vehicles can now be used to maintain access throughout periods of bad weather.
 This will bring substantial benefits to people and companies in cities and towns normally outside the range of public gritters.
 This will allow everyday life to continue and make the roads safer.

-With the winter months closing in, people in rural areas are expected to welcome the news that tractors and other vehicles are to be able to use red diesel as a fuel while they are gritting roads to improve transport links in bad conditions.
+With the winter months closing in, people in rural areas are pleased tractors and other vehicles can use red diesel as a fuel while they are gritting roads to improve transport links in bad conditions.

 HMRC acknowledged that these are frequently the most appropriate vehicles for ice clearance and gritting in isolated areas and it consequently makes sense to allow them to use red diesel as a type of fuel.

-Farmers were formerly prevented from using tractors and additional agricultural vehicles – which are normally fuelled with red diesel – to react swiftly to adverse conditions.
+Farmers were formerly prevented from using tractors and additional agricultural vehicles – which are typically fuelled with red diesel – to react swiftly to adverse conditions.